yezyilomo/dictfier/README.md

 ## How dictifier works

-**dictifier** works by converting query given into a corresponding dict.
+**dictifier** works by converting Object given into a corresponding dict by using a **Query**.
 So what's important here is to know how to structure right queries to extract right data from your object.

-**What's a query anyway?**
+**What's a Query anyway?**

 A Query is basically a template which tells dictifier what to extract from an object.
 It is defined as a list or tuple of Object's fields to be extracted.